 Are You Ready to Sell Online?

 Ecommerce refers primarily to a business to consumer (B2C) website that allows consumers to place orders for products and services online.
-It includes everything from the huge major brands like Amazon and eBay, to national retail brands like Nordstrom and Best Buy, privately-owned local stores, Web-only merchants, and individuals with virtual storefronts on aggregate and auction sites.
+It includes everything from the huge major brands like Amazon, to national retail brands like Nordstrom, privately-owned local stores, Web-only merchants, and individuals with virtual storefronts on aggregate and auction sites.

 When you enter the ecommerce world, you are essentially becoming a mail order business.
 Understand that the internet houses an almost infinite network of competitors, and comparison shopping is incredibly easy and fast.
-So you’ll need to be ready and able to offer discount pricing and low-cost shipping along with fast and responsive service to be competitive.
+So you’ll need to be ready and able to offer discount pricing and low-cost shipping.
+You'll also need fast and responsive service to be competitive.